-For me the most impressive part was Foxiangge (Tower of Buddhist Incense), a three-storey octagonal pagoda which stands near the top of the hill with an amazing panoramic view of the entire park.
-Standing here you could imagine how the ruling Emperor/Empress must have felt surrounded in such magnificence… pretty powerful atmosphere.
+For me, the most impressive part was Foxiangge (Tower of Buddhist Incense), a three-storey octagonal pagoda that stands near the top of the hill with an amazing panoramic view of the entire park.
+Standing there you could imagine how the ruling Emperor/Empress must have felt surrounded in such magnificence… pretty powerful atmosphere.

 All-in-all a great place to visit on a sunny day, although best to go early to avoid the crowds!
 Lots more photos in the usual place.